asifzcpe/GMPlugin/README.md

 #### <script type="text/javascript" src="https://maps.googleapis.com/maps/api/js?key=YOURAPIKEY&libraries=places&callback=YOURINITMETHOD" async defer></script>
-This link should have in the footer section YOURAPIKEY=google map api key that you have registerd through your gmail account YOURINITMETHOD=your initialized method under which you write GMPlugin code
+This link should have in the footer section YOURAPIKEY=google map api key that you have registerd through your gmail account YOURINITMETHOD=your initialized method under which you write GMPlugin code.
+In this case mine is initMap()
 ### Usage
 ##Initialize map
 ```sh